polyaxon/polyaxon/docs/concepts/experiments.md

   cmd: python3 train.py --batch-size={{ batch_size }} --lr={{ lr }}
 ```

-> The declarations section was not completely necessary,
+> The params section was not completely necessary,
 we could have also just passed the value directly `--batch-size=128 --lr=0.01`
-For more information please visit the [declarations section](/references/polyaxonfile-yaml-specification/declarations/) reference.
+For more information please visit the [params section](/references/polyaxonfile-yaml-specification/params/) reference.

 > For more details about the `run section` check the [run section reference](/references/polyaxonfile-yaml-specification/run/)